manchicken/hour-of-code/PITCHME.md

 - Operator: A symbol which has a job, usually math
     + &gt;, &lt;, +, -, =, !, *, &, %
 - Integer: A whole number (1, but not 1.23)
-- Decimal: Any number, including those that have precision (3.141
+- Decimal: Any number, including those that have precision (3.141)

+---

+## An algorithm

+- A recipe for solving a common problem with code
+- An algorithm can be measured even without code